The Captain’s Doll

 Wikipedia

-The Captain's Doll is a short story or novella by the English author D. H. Lawrence.
+The Captain's Doll is a novella by the English author D. H. Lawrence.
 It was written in 1921 and first published by Martin Secker in March 1923 in a volume with The Ladybird and The Fox.
 It was the basis of the 1983 TV film of the same name with Jeremy Irons as the Captain.

 The story chronicles the journey of fallen German aristocrat Countess Johanna 'Hannele' zu Rassentlow as she dates a Scottish officer of unusual philosophy.
 The relationship develops into one of D. H. Lawrence's idiosyncratic 'wicked triangles'.
 The intimate relationship between Captain Alexander Hepburn and Hannele is intruded upon when the captain's wife Evangeline travels to Germany suspicious of foul play.